Repulsive fermions and shell effects on the surface of a sphere: Non-interacting fermion gas

 For example, Eq. (\ref{Average number}) could have been derived from Eq. (\ref{Grand potential free}) using the standard thermodynamics relation $N=-\partial \Omega_0/\partial \mu_\parallel$, the gas entropy can be obtained as $S=-\partial \Omega_0/\partial T$ and its pressure is given by $P=-\partial \Omega_0/\partial V$.

+Before moving on, it is important to make a remark.
+The system under study is closed and finite, with a conserved particle number (neglecting small losses due to three-body processes or trap imperfections).
+While this makes the grand canonical ensemble seemingly inappropriate, its use is justified because canonical approaches, though formally correct, are impractical due to the known mathematical difficulties when calculating the partition function.
+The grand canonical ensemble, instead, enables analytic progress and, for the temperature range we are interested in, provides a good approximation, as the relative error introduced by operating in it scales as $\propto 1/N^{3/4}$ (see Appendix \ref{Appendix D}).

 Due to the presence of summations, Eqs. (\ref{Average number}) and (\ref{Grand potential free}) are rather unintelligible because no exact analytical solution can be obtained.
-To circumnavigate this problem, we can operate within the semiclassical approximation: the discrete sum over angular momenta is replaced by an integral, $ \sum_{l=0}^{+\infty} \longrightarrow \int_0^{+\infty} dl $, allowing us to obtain analytical results.
+To circumvent this problem, we can operate within the semiclassical approximation: the discrete sum over angular momenta is replaced by an integral, $ \sum_{l=0}^{+\infty} \longrightarrow \int_0^{+\infty} dl $, allowing us to obtain analytical results.
 This approximation becomes exact in the $R \to +\infty$ limit, where the single-particle spectrum Eq. (\ref{single part energy}) becomes continuous.
 This corresponds to the thermodynamic limit of the system, where also $N \to +\infty$ such that $n = N/V=const$, so that only intensive quantities remain well defined.
+Notice that the hyper-volume $V$ here actually corresponds to the total area of the spherical surface, $V=4\pi R^2$.
 Proceeding in this way, Eq. (\ref{Average number}) becomes

 which can be explicitly inverted (as opposed to Eq. (\ref{Average number})), yielding the chemical potential as a function of the total number density of the system

 while from Eq. (\ref{Grand potential free}), the semiclassical non-interacting grand potential density $\omega_0$ reads